-The thriving carnivores I know threw out all worry and preconceived notions about diets, supplementing, caloric needs, macros, and dogma…and ate meat until satisfied.
+The most successful, thriving carnivores threw out all worry and preconceived notions about diets, supplementing, caloric needs, macros, and dogma…and ate meat until satisfied.

-They errored on the side of eating too much rather than not enough.
+They erred on the side of eating too much rather than not enough.

 It is common to have some cravings early on, but these go away.

 However, if you try and tinker – they likely won’t.